IEEE 754-2008 revision

-IEEE 754-2008 (previously known as IEEE 754r) was published in August 2008 and is a significant revision to, and replaces, the IEEE 754-1985 floating-point standard, while in 2019 it was updated with a minor revision IEEE 754-2019.
+IEEE 754-2008 (previously known as IEEE 754r) is a revision of the IEEE 754 standard for floating-point arithmetic.

+It was published in August 2008 and is a significant revision to, and replaces, the IEEE 754-1985 standard.

 The 2008 revision extended the previous standard where it was necessary, added decimal arithmetic and formats, tightened up certain areas of the original standard which were left undefined, and merged in IEEE 854 (the radix-independent floating-point standard).

 In a few cases, where stricter definitions of binary floating-point arithmetic might be performance-incompatible with some existing implementation, they were made optional.

+In 2019, it was updated with a minor revision IEEE 754-2019.

 Revision process

 The standard had been under revision since 2000, with a target completion date of December 2006.
 The revision of an IEEE standard broadly follows three phases: